Expand description

 pub unsafe fn new_unchecked(ptr: *mut T) -> Self

-from an exclusively owned pointer.
+Creates a new Val from an exclusively owned pointer.

 Safety

-must be non-null, properly aligned, and valid for reading, writing, and dropping.ptr
+ptrmust be non-null, properly aligned, and valid for reading, writing, and dropping.ptrmust not alias any other accessible references for'a.- The value pointed to by

-must be initialized and immovable.
+ptrmust be initialized and immovable.

 sourcepub unsafe fn from_slot_unchecked(slot: Slot<'a, T>) -> Self